Full course description

 The course is characterized by tutorial groups where, according to the PBL model, students apply their insights to current cases, real-life problems and policy issues.
-In addition, a number of lectures will be given
+In addition, a number of weblectures will be given.

 Upon completion of this course, the student must:

 - be able to recognise the differences and similarities between the various theoretical movements as to research questions, explanations, assumptions, levels of explication and opportunities for theoretical integration;

 - know the contents of the main criminological explications and be able to apply them to concrete (knowledge) issues;